tecPhoenix/HueActivityLogger/readme.txt

 	- Requests (pip install requests)
 	- Numpy (pip install numpy)

-Please make sure to change your IP Address in logger.py!
+Please make sure to enter the IP Adress of your hue bridge in logger.py!

-Thank you for using my Tool!
+After that, start the tool and press the link button of your bridge.

+If you found any bugs or errors, feel free to open an issue.

+Thanks.